Regrow Thinning Hair: Expert-Approved Tips

 FAQ Section

 If the follicles are completely dead (smooth, shiny scalp), regrowth is unlikely.
-But if you still see fine hairs, minoxidil and micro needling can revive them.
+But if you still see fine hairs, minoxidil and microneedling may help revive them.
+Early intervention improves results, and combining treatments with a nutrient-rich diet and scalp care can maximize follicle activity.
+Regular dermatologist checkups can confirm which follicles are viable.

 - Be Respectful